Skip to content

 Topaz Blue:

-With a grade of 8 on the 10-part Mohs scale, topaz is one of the hardest of all gemstones - only diamond, sapphire and ruby are even harder.
+With a grade of 8 on the 10-part Mohs scale, topaz is one of the hardest of all gemstones - only diamond, sapphire and ruby are harder.

-Tourmaline Pink and Green:
+Tourmaline pink and green:

-The name tourmaline comes from the Sinhalese word "tura mali".
-Translated, it means something like "stone with mixed colors".
+The name tourmaline comes from the Sinhalese word “tura mali”.
+Translated it means something like “stone with mixed colors”.

 Humphrey only uses pink and green tourmalines.